 Research and Development

 The U.S. Department of Agriculture's (USDA) Agricultural Research Service is studying biobutanol production.
-The U.S. Department of Energy (DOE) and the U.S. Environmental Protection Agency are funding biobutanol research and development as part of their Small Business Technology Transfer and Small Business Innovation Research programs.
+The U.S. Department of Energy (DOE) and the U.S. Environmental Protection Agency (EPA) are funding biobutanol research and development as part of their Small Business Technology Transfer and Small Business Innovation Research programs.

 - Argonne National Laboratory

 - Biobutanol (Green Car Congress)

 - Opportunities in the Industrial Biobased Products Industry (DOE Bioenergy Technologies Office)

 - Production of Butyric Acid and Butanol from Biomass: Final Report